New Jersey Field Office Procedures for Project Review

 - Submit Project Information

 Please be sure to follow Steps 1, 2, and 3 on this page before requesting ESA consultation or technical assistance.
-If you have determined that you need to consult with the New Jersey Field Office (NJFO), or require technical assistance, you can assist us in expediting your request by providing specific information about the proposed project and site.
-Due to staffing constraints, submissions lacking necessary project information will be returned via fax.
+If you have determined that you need to consult with the NJFO, or require technical assistance, you can assist us in expediting your request by providing specific information about the proposed project and site.
+Due to staffing constraints, submissions lacking necessary project information will be returned via email.

 The name of the project or property, including municipality, county, and Block and Lot number.